Research

 Its important that I apply the relevant critical perspective to my chosen subject area which is: To what extent are the working class negatively portrayed in British television shows?
 Here are the main critical perspectives that I have looked into.
 I believe representation theory especially the role of stereotypes will play a key role in my essay and you can read more about my research into this further down into the blog.

 Audience theory: Stuart Hall a key cultural theorist came up with how people make sense of media texts.
-An active audience engages, interprets and responds to a media text in different ways and is capable of challenging the ideas encoded in it. passive audience is more likely to accept the messages encoded in a media text without challenge and are therefore more likely to be directly affected by the messages.
+An active audience engages, interprets and responds to a media text in different ways and is capable of challenging the ideas encoded in it.
+A passive audience is more likely to accept the messages encoded in a media text without challenge and are therefore more likely to be directly affected by the messages.

 Stuart Hall also suggested three main responses an audience may have to a media text e.g. preferred reading ( When the audience responds to the ideas in the way the media producer wants them to), negotiated reading (When the audience responds by accepting and rejecting certain elements), oppositional reading (When the audience understands the preferred reading but choses to oppose it.)